Ways you can help

 You can also post a cheque to Children of The Dump at:

 Children of the Dump, Community Link, Ian Goodchild Centre, Knoll Road, Camberley Surrey, GU15 3SY.

 You can make a payment through your bank to:

 Town Centre Branch

 Quoting the reference: General Fund

-Children of the Dump is proud that 82% of funds raised go directly to The Philippines.
+Children of the Dump is proud that at least 80% of expenditure goes directly to the Philippines.
 The rest of the money raised is used to cover the cost of setting up material to help fund raise.

 Yes.
 If you are a UK tax payer and you tick the button when you sign up then Children of The Dump can claim 25p for every £1 that you give to the charity.
 This costs you nothing.